Croatia has been throned.

 It’s very easy to find yourself saying ‘this is the life’ when the warm Mediterranean summer climate kicks in, and the sun is shining day in and day out!

-The best time to travel to Croatia is June, July and August as the coastline is scattered with some of the best music festivals in Europe.
+The best time to travel to Croatia is June, July and August as the weather is perfect and the country is scattered with local festivals, along with some of the best music festivals in Europe.
 The whole country has a special Summer buzz to it.

 These are just some of the draws that have made Croatia an increasingly popular hot spot to travel.
 Sailing in Croatia is on the bucketlist of every traveller passing through Europe.
 Make sure it's on yours!